 Brazilian sugarcane growers also apply relatively few industrialized fertilizers, using on average 75 kilograms per hectare.
 That’s 50% less than the amount typically applied to corn in the United States and 30% less than what’s used for beet sugar in Europe.

 Brazilian sugarcane needs fewer chemicals due to the innovative use of organic fertilizers created during sugarcane processing.
 For instance, sugarcane mills recover residues called filter cake (which is rich in phosphorus) and vinasse (loaded with potassium, organic matter and other nutrients), which they use in place of traditional fertilizers.

 The gradual eradication of pre-harvest sugarcane field burning is key to reduce local air pollution and improve air quality.

 For centuries, sugarcane fields around the world have been burned to remove sugarcane straw (the plant’s tops and leaves), drive away snakes and other potentially poisonous animals, and make it easier for workers to cut the cane by hand.
 However, technological advances and environmental concerns have increased demand for mechanized harvesting because it eliminates the need to burn the field.

-Mechanization already accounts for more than 70 percent of the harvest in São Paulo, Brazil’s top cane-producing state, and that proportion will grow to approximately 90 percent by 2014.
+Mechanization already exceeds 90 percent of the harvest in São Paulo, Brazil’s top cane-producing state.
 It will be the only means of harvesting in São Paulo by 2017, thanks to the so-called Green Protocol.